 – “My work has contributed to…”

 Example: “Recent clients have reduced operational costs by up to 30% using my optimization framework.”
-Short, specific results boost perceived value.
+Short, clear, and impactful.

 6. Write like a human, not a corporate brochure

-Premium clients want to work with people.
-Avoid overly formal, jargon-heavy copy.
-Instead:
+Premium clients connect with people.
+Avoid overly formal or jargon-heavy language that feels robotic.

 – Use a conversational tone.